peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Writes a CBOR major type number and an integer 0 or greater associated with it to a data stream, where that integer is passed to this method as a 32-bit signed integer.
 This is a low-level method that is useful for implementing custom CBOR encoding methodologies.
 This method encodes the given major type and value in the shortest form allowed for the major type.

+There are other useful things to note when encoding CBOR that are not covered by this WriteValue method.
+To mark the start of an indefinite-length array, write the 8-bit byte 0x9f to the output stream.
+To mark the start of an indefinite-length map, write the 8-bit byte 0xbf to the output stream.
+To mark the end of an indefinite-length array or map, write the 8-bit byte 0xff to the output stream.

 In the following example, an array of three objects is written as CBOR to a data stream.

     /* array, length 3*/